-Setting Folders to Automatically Sync to Web
+Setting Folders to Sync to Web

-If you want to upload all the images from a folder on your computer to 365.acdsee.com and keep the folder synced as you add new images, you can set your folder to automatically Sync to Web.
+You can set specific folders on your computer to upload all of their images to specific folders on 365.acdsee.com.
+As you add new images to the folder on your computer, you can quickly sync the corresponding folder on 365.acdsee.com by pressing the Sync to Web button.
 The sync works in one direction; images from your computer are uploaded to your 365.acdsee.com account.
-Set selected folders to Sync to Web, and have all files in these folders upload to your365.acdsee.com pages whenever you click Sync to Web.

-To Set a Folder to Automatically Sync to Web:
+To Set a Folder to Sync to Web:

-- In 365 mode, click Login.
+- 1. In 365 mode, click Sign in.

-- 2. Login to your account.

-- Click the Transfer tab.
+- 2. Click the Transfer tab.

-- In the Folders pane in the bottom half of the screen, right-click a folder and select Set as Sync to Web Folder.
+- 3. In the Folders pane in the bottom half of the screen, right-click a folder and select Set as Sync to Web Folder.

-- 5. In the Set up Sync to Web folder dialog box, set the options as described below.
+- 4. In the Set up Sync to Web folder dialog box, set the options as described below.

-- 6. Click OK.
+- 5. Click OK.